JCMexplains/writing-for-success-2023/textbook.md

 of the book, followed by the page numbers for the chapter and the usual information about the book's publisher.

 > Hughes, J. R., & Pierattini, R. A. (1992).
 An introduction to pharmacotherapy for mental disorders.
 In J. Grabowski & G. VandenBos (Eds.), *Psychopharmacology* (pp. 97-125).
-American Psychological Associaton.
+American Psychological Association.

 The difference between an anthology and an edited book of chapters by different authors is subtle.
 Generally, the chapters in an edited book were written *for that book*.
 By contrast, the works in an anthology---such as the *Norton Anthology of American Literature*---were collected by an editor after the fact.
-The contribtors did not write the works for the anthology, and in the case of literature anthologies, most of the authors represented may have died long before the anthology even existed.
+The contributors did not write the works for the anthology, and in the case of literature anthologies, most of the authors represented may have died long before the anthology even existed.

 ##### Translated Book